Frequently Asked Questions About Financial Aid

 Do I have to be a full time student to get my financial aid?

-No. You will be paid for the number of hours that you enrolled each semester.
+No. You will be paid for the number of hours that you are enrolled each semester.

 Do I have to pay my financial aid back?

 You do not have to repay a grant unless there is an unforeseen change in your enrollment status after you have received your money; or, if you withdraw from all or some classes and your institutional charges exceed your new aid amount.
-If you are overpaid a PELL you will have to repay the amount overpaid.
-If you receive the PELL Grant and you withdraw (officially or unofficially) your aid will be recalculated (refigured) and you may owe money if your bookstore charges or other institutional charges are more than the new PELL amount.
+If you are overpaid Pell, you will have to repay the overpaid amount.
+If you receive the PELL Grant and you withdraw (officially or unofficially) your aid will be recalculated and you may owe money if your bookstore charges or other institutional charges are more than the new PELL amount.
 You can read more information in the Section “Refunds & Disbursements” for the Return of Title IV policy.
 You may also owe money back if you have a federal or state overpayment at another school that is not known at the time you were awarded financial aid.
-You may owe money back if you go into DEFAULT on a federal student loan received at another school.
+You may owe money back if you go into DEFAULT on a federal student loan received at another school during your enrollment.

 Do you have to be a HOPE Scholar to receive HOPE funds?

-You do not have to be a HOPE Scholar for diploma and technical certificate majors.
+You do not have to be a HOPE Scholar for diploma and technical certificate programs.
 You can receive the HOPE Grant for diplomas and technical certificates.

 If I am in an associate degree major, can I still receive HOPE funds?

 You must be a HOPE Scholar to receive the HOPE Scholarship for an associate degree major.
-Submit a HOPE Scholarship Evaluation Form to the Registrar’s Office to determine if you are a HOPE Scholar.
+Wiregrass must have ALL official transcripts from any previously attended colleges to be evaluated for the HOPE scholarship.
 If you graduated after 1993 and were a high school HOPE Scholar your high school grade point average (GPA) might have to be reevaluated by the Georgia Student Finance Commission.
-If you graduated from high school before 1993, or if you graduated after 1993 but was not a HOPE scholar after graduation, you may gain eligibility after you have attempted 30, 60 or 90 credit hours that will transfer into the degree program with a 3.0 GPA.
-Students who receive their first HOPE or Zell Miller Scholarship payment Summer term 2019 or later may receive HOPE or Zell Miller Scholarship payment until ten years after the date of their high school graduation, GED test date, home study completion date, or the date of their petition to receive a high school diploma, whichever occurs first.
+If you graduated from high school before 1993, or if you graduated after 1993 but were not a HOPE scholar after graduation, you may gain eligibilty eligibility after you have attempted 30, 60, or 90 hours.
+Students who receive their first HOPE or Zell Miller Scholarship payment during the Summer term 2019 or later may receive HOPE or Zell Miller Scholarship payment until ten years after the date of their high school graduation, GED test date, home study completion date, or the date of their petition to receive a high school diploma, whichever occurs first.
 If you were a previous HOPE scholar and lost your eligibility, you may be able to regain eligibility one time.
-Contact the Registrar Office for more information on HOPE Scholarship eligibility.

 Students who received their first HOPE or Zell Miller Scholarship payment between Summer term 2011 and Spring term 2019, may receive HOPE or Zell Miller Scholarship funding until seven years after the date of their high school graduation, GED test date, home study completion date, or the date of their petition to receive a high school diploma, whichever occurs first.